Enebeli/phase-2-webapp/README.md

   - [] Style content and make it responsive

 ## DEBUG
-- ## DEBUG
 - [DONE] Button was not submitting
   - [DONE] forgot to add type="submit"
-- [] Error pushing commits on github repository
+- [DONE] Error pushing commits on github repository
-  - [] File Image is too big, need to resize the file.
+  - [DONE] File Image is too big, need to resize the file.